 10. Safe during pregnancy

 Pregnant women and their babies can also reap some wonderful rewards from swimming.
-In one study in animals, a mother rat’s swimming was shown to alter the brain development in her offspring.
+In in animals, a mother rat’s swimming was shown to alter the brain development in her offspring.
 It may even protect babies against a type of neurological issue called hypoxia-ischemia, but more research is needed.
 Aside from potential benefits to the child, swimming is an activity that can be performed in all three trimesters.

-Another study shows no adverse effects of swimming in chlorinated pools while pregnant.
+shows no adverse effects of swimming in chlorinated pools while pregnant.
 In fact, pregnant women who swam during their early to mid-pregnancy had a lower risk of preterm labor and congenital defects.

 Keep in mind that while swimming is generally considered safe during pregnancy, some women may have activity restrictions due to complications in pregnancy.
 Talk to your doctor before starting any new exercise programs during pregnancy, and if you have complications, ask about activities that are safe.